-64 Benedict XVI, "Discourse at the inaugural session of Vth General Conference of the Bishops of Latin America and the Caribbean", 13 May 2007, Aparecida.
+(46) Benedict XVI, "Discourse at the inaugural session of Vth General Conference of the Bishops of Latin America and the Caribbean", 13 May 2007, Aparecida.

-65 Pope Francis, The Joy of the Gospel, op. cit., n.
+(47) Pope Francis, The Joy of the Gospel, op. cit., n.
 198, p.
 179; in opposition to Francis' personal interpretation of his desire for a poor Church for the poor is that of L. Boff: "Pope Francis presents his theology on a sweeter note, so that liberation resounds even more strongly, as consolation for the oppressed and as a call to conscience for the powerful.
 Here at last is what we want: less theology and more liberation.", Franziskus aus Rom, op. cit., p.
 83.

-66 Thomas Aquinus, Summa Teologica, II-II, q.
+(48) Thomas Aquinas, Summa Theologiae, II-II, q.
 27, a.
 2.

-67 Pope Francis, The Joy of the Gospel, op. cit., n.
+(49) Pope Francis, The Joy of the Gospel, op. cit., n.
 199, p.
 180.

-presume.
+The beauty of service and of poverty is based on the beauty of the imitation of Christ.
+He who is fully aware of his existential poverty shares in the beauty of Christ, even if external appearances render this difficult to presume.
 Beauty is deeper than appearance.
 This is why beauty is sometimes considered paradoxical, if the exterior appearance fails to correspond to the interior beauty.
-Existential beauty, however, is always the revelation of divine love68.
+Existential beauty, however, is always the revelation of divine love(50).
 The true resemblance between the children of God and their creator always shines out in the acceptance of one's own poverty and in the engagement for the poor.
 It is the continuing revelation to the world of this interior beauty that the Pope wishes.